Published on September 15, 2023

 Interview

 St Andrews has approximately 500 interview places.
-To be considered for interview, applicants must demonstrate:
+In order to receive an interview, applicants must demonstrate:

-Applicants meeting these requirements will be ranked on the basis of their UCAT global score.
-Those ranked in the top 500 or so will be given an interview.
+Applicants meeting these requirements will be ranked on the basis of their UCAT global score, and those ranked in the top 500 are invited to interview.
 Decisions to make offers will be based on the interview score and the ‘route’ to which applicants have applied.
-Where applicants have the same interview score, the global UCAT score will be used to differentiate between them.
+Where applicants have the same interview score, the global UCAT score is used to differentiate between them.
 See St Andrews School of Medicine website for further information.

 Invitations to attend an interview are sent to applicants from November up to April.
 Interviews usually take place on dates in late November and early December, until March.
-For 2024 entry, interviews are planned to be held both online using Microsoft Teams and in person in St Andrews.
-Overseas applicants and RUK for fee purposes will be invited to attend an online interview, and all other applicants will be invited to attend an in-person interview.
+For 2024 entry, interviews may happen online using Microsoft Teams and in person in St Andrews.
+Overseas applicants and RUK for fee purposes will attend an online interview, and all other applicants will attend an in-person interview where possible.

 St Andrews uses multiple mini-interviews.